koenderks/jfa/cran-comments.md

 ## This is a submission for version 0.5.5
 This is jfa version 0.5.5.
 In this version I have:

-* Implemented a new function.
+* Added summary functions for the jfa classes.
 * Fixed a bug in the calculation of the posterior mode.

 ## Test environments